Anson County, North Carolina

-Anson County is a county located in the U.S. state of North Carolina.
+Anson County is a county in the U.S. state of North Carolina.
 As of the 2020 census, the population was 22,055.
 Its county seat is Wadesboro.

 History

 The area eventually comprising Anson County was originally occupied by Native Americans of the Catawba and Waxhaw tribes.

 The county was formed in 1750 from Bladen County.
-It was named for George Anson, Baron Anson, a British admiral who circumnavigated the world.
-Anson purchased land in the state.
+It was named for the Royal Navy officer and politician George Anson, 1st Baron Anson, who purchased land in North Carolina.
 The county seat was designated at New Town in 1783.
 Four years later it was renamed Wadesboro.

 Reductions to its extent began in 1753, when the northern part of it became Rowan County.
 In 1762 the western part of Anson County became Mecklenburg County.
 In 1779 the northern part of what remained of Anson County became Montgomery County, and the part east of the Pee Dee River became Richmond County.
-Finally, in 1842 the western part of Anson County was combined with the southeastern part of Mecklenburg County to become Union County.
+In 1842, western Anson County merged with southeastern Mecklenburg County to become Union County.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 537.10 sqmi, of which 531.46 sqmi is land and 5.64 sqmi (1.05%) is water.
+According to the U.S. Census Bureau, the county has an area of 537.10 sqmi, of which 531.46 sqmi is land and 5.64 sqmi (1.05%) is water.
 It is bordered by the North Carolina counties of Stanly, Montgomery, Richmond, and Union, and the South Carolina county of Chesterfield.